benroberts999/ampsci/doc/ampsci_input.md

         ./ampsci -a Atom HartreeFock

     -m <ModuleName> (--modules)
         Prints list of available Modules.
-ModuleName is optional; if given, will list avaiable options for that Module
+ModuleName is optional; if given, will list available options for that Module
         Example:
         ./ampsci -m MatrixElements

     -o <OperatorName> (--operators)
         Prints list of available operators.
-OperatorName is optional; if given, will list avaiable options for that operator (most operators take no options).
+OperatorName is optional; if given, will list available options for that operator (most operators take no options).
         Example:
         ./ampsci -o E1